humonnom/readme-in-japanese/README.md

-# README AI Translator Action
+# Japanese AI Translator for README.md

-This GitHub action uses OpenAI's GPT-4 to automatically translate the README.md file into Japanese.
+This GitHub action uses OpenAI's GPT-4 to automatically translate the `README.md` file to Japanese.

 ## Introduction

-The README AI Translator Action simplifies the process of translating README files to japanese language, leveraging the power of OpenAI's GPT-4 technology.
+The action simplifies the process of translating `README.md` files to japanese language, leveraging the power of OpenAI's GPT-4 technology.

 By using this action, you can reach over [121 million](https://pontoon.mozilla.org/ja/)